What is the Fellowship of the CAR (FCAR)?

 - Submission of the FCAR electronic application form;

 - A cover letter demonstrating your history of accomplishments;

-- Two letters of support from current CAR members (in good standing for a minimum of 10 consecutive years as listed in the application endorsement section) and
+- Two letters of support from current CAR members (in good standing for a minimum of 10 consecutive years as listed in the application endorsement section) (the letters must be sent directly to the CAR’s office) and

 - A current CV

 Fellowship candidates will be assessed on their accomplishments over their career in a fashion organized to reflect the CanMEDS framework competency model.